A Pilgrimage for Young Mercy Leaders

-Read the Pilgrims' stories and see their photos, practically in real time!
+Read the blog to hear the pilgrims’ stories and see their photos!

-Summaries of Keynote Addresses and Workshops culled from the Mercy International Association website.
+Read the Reflections for summaries of Keynote Addresses and Workshops from the Mercy International Association website.